View Eyewear luxury independent eyewear brands and boutiques

 Where to try them

-Finding these coatings in person, on a demo lens you can hold under different lighting, is worth the trip.
+Finding these lenses in person, on a demo you can hold under different lighting, is worth the trip.
 A few boutiques I trust to have samples on hand:

-If you are building these coatings onto a premium frame like Lindberg, any of the three shops above can spec the full system end-to-end — frame, lens, coating, and cut.
+If you are building these lenses into a premium frame like Lindberg, any of the three shops above can spec the full system end-to-end — frame, lens, coating, and cut.

 The bottom line

-Hoya Recharge and Zeiss BlueGuard are both excellent blue-light coatings built on first-rate AR platforms.
+Hoya Recharge and Zeiss BlueGuard are both excellent blue-light solutions built on first-rate AR platforms — but they are not the same kind of product.
+Recharge is a surface coating that reflects blue light; BlueGuard builds the filter into the lens material and absorbs it from within.
 BlueGuard filters more and stays more neutral in daylight.
-Recharge filters less but leaves a warmth that some wearers genuinely prefer.
+Recharge filters less but costs less and is a proven, widely-stocked choice.
 Neither will cure your eye strain.
 Both might, modestly, help you fall asleep after a late-night scroll.
 Pick the one that matches your actual daily life — not the one on the marketing poster.

 Looking to try both in person?
 Find a boutique near you and ask to see demo flats under a real monitor.
 That one side-by-side comparison will tell you more than any article ever could.